Budgeting Financial Literacy Classes

 Food and childcare will be provided.
-Free laptops for the first five registered!

-WHEN: May 18th, June 1, June 15 2026 TIME: 6:30-9:00 PM
+WHEN: June 10, June 24, July 8 2026 TIME: 6:00-8:30 PM

 Every spring, individual and corporate volunteers join forces to share their time and talents on projects at nonprofits across the Yampa Valley.
 Volunteers who participate in Day of Caring gain first-hand experience in how giving back to their community through work that saves labor costs and allows nonprofits to invest their efforts where they make the greatest impact.